pmelchior/usrp-sciprog/bios/organizers.md

 Hello my name is Majid I am a raising senior.

 Jessica Stikons grew up in Ringoes, NJ and is currently a rising sophomore at Princeton University.
 She recently declared her major as Operations Research and Financial Engineering, and intends on receiving a certificate in finance.
+She is currently working as an Astrophysics Research Intern through the USRP program at Princeton University, and will be researching the risk and likelihood of large space weather events.